LumoSQL/not-forking/doc/not-forking.md

 substantial upstream changes make it difficult to specify a modification which works for every possible version.

+If a file is modified by more than one modification definition file, the standard ordering of the files determine the order the modifications are applied; this means that anything which replaces a file with a whole new one (as the "replace" method described below does), this is normally in a file which is very early in the lexycographic order, as it would make no sense to put it at the end where it can undo any previous modifications.

 The following key is currently understood:

-- `method`; the method used to specify the modification; currently, the value can be one of: `patch`, indicating that the final part of the file is in a format suitable for passing as standard input to the "patch" program;
+- `method`; the method used to specify the modification; the subsections of this section describe the possible different values.
-`replace` indicating that one or more files in the upstream must be completely replaced; the final part of the file contains one or more lines with format "old-file = new-file", where both are relative paths, the first relative to the root of the extracted upstream sources; the second path is relative to the configuration directory; `sed` indicating a sed-like set of replacements, with the final part of the file containing likes with format "file-glob: regular-expression = replacement" (the regular expression can contain spaces and equal signs if they are quoted with a backslash); the replacement is always done on the whole file at once.

-Other keys are interpreted depending on the value of `method`; there are currently no other keys for the `replace` and `sed` methods, and the following for the `patch` method:
+Other keys are interpreted depending on the value of `method`.

+## the "patch" method

+The final part of the modification definition file is in a format suitable for passing as standard input to the "patch" program;
+the following additional keys are understood in the initial part:

 - `options`: options to pass to the "patch" program (default: "-Nsp1")
 - `list`: extra options to the "patch" program to list what it would do